gbdev/pandocs/content/Video_Display.md

 through 143, the LCD controller cycles through modes 2, 3, and 0 once
 every 456 dots.
 Scanlines 144 through 153 are mode 1.

-The following are typical when the display is enabled:
+The following sequence is typical when the display is enabled:

 ```
 Mode 2  2_____2_____2_____2_____2_____2___________________2____